 Q: Which neighborhoods in Halifax should I avoid?

 A: Some neighborhoods in Halifax, such as the North End, Dartmouth, and Alderney, are considered to be higher-risk areas.
 However, it’s essential to note that even in these neighborhoods, crime is not rampant, and most areas are still safe to visit.
-(See Also: Is It Safe To Visit Mexico As An American?
+(See Also: Is Chicago Safe to Visit 2025?
 The Ultimate Guide)

 Q: What are some safety tips for visiting Halifax?